ProgrammingHero1/Manufacturer-website-assignment/task_description.md

 8. use .env file on the server, .env.local file on the client to hide db user and password, etc. Also use .gitignore file

 10. On the `Manage All Orders` page for the admin, the logged in admin will see the orders placed by every user.
 If multiple users used this website to place orders, everyone's order will be displayed here.
-The admin will be able to delete anyone's order here.
-Make sure to add a confirmation before deleting.
-Also, the admin can update the status of the order.
+Admin can update the status of the order.
 At the time of placing an order, every order will have a default status: pending.
 On the Manage All Orders page, an admin will be able to update the status of the pending to `shipped` status.
 This could be a simple button to update the pending status. (don't over think, this is a simple button to update the status field of an order.
-Use Id to find the order and set the status to approved)
+Use Id to find the order and set the status to approved).
+Also, it would be nice if you can do one additonal task here: The admin will be able to delete anyone's order here.
+Make sure to add a confirmation before deleting.
+Please note: delete is optional but recommended on this page.
 11. on the `Manage Products` page, an admin can delete any of the products.
 Please make sure there is a confirmation.
 After delete that product will not appear on the `explore` page.

 ### Optional: